FLEXIBLE LINER INSULATION

-Do we need to insulate when we fit a chimney liner?
+When do we need to insulate a chimney liner?

-- If the chimney is exposed (on an outside wall),
+- When the chimney is exposed on an outside wall;

-- the flue is of a large diameter
+- When the flue is of a large diameter.

 Vermiculite (Micafil) is supplied in bags.
 It is very light and will be taken by the wind easily.